You are legally required to:

 - notices or announcements required to be made by or under any law;

 - government tender or procurement notices.

-Which media agencies to use
+Which media agency to use

-The NSW Government works with the contracted media agencies listed below under the Media Agencies Services Agreement (MAS).
+The NSW Government works with the contracted media agencies (listed below) under the Media Agencies Services Agreement (MAS).
 For advertising campaigns, use the media agency aligned to your (NSW Government) agency.
 All routine advertising such as recruitment and public notices are booked through Blaze.

 See 'Agency Contacts' for each media agency's contact details.
 If you don't know who to talk to, contact the campaign performance team.

 See 'agency contacts' below for each media agency’s briefing form.

 Aim for a detailed and clear brief that includes: